 - Histoplasmosis – a potentially fatal respiratory disease; results from a fungus growing in dried bird droppings.

 - West Nile Virus – a serious and potentially life-threatening infection; spread by mosquitos that have fed on infected wild birds.

-- Salmonellosis – a bacteria that often occurs as food poisoning; can be traced to pigeons, starlings and sparrows, bird droppings and dust from bird droppings.
+- Salmonellosis – a bacteria that often occurs as food poisoning; can be traced to pigeons, starlings & sparrows, bird droppings & dust from bird droppings.

 - Candidiasis – a yeast or fungal infection that affects the skin, mouth, and respiratory system; spread by pigeons.

-- Cryptococcosis – an illness that begins as a pulmonary disease and can later affect the central nervous system; caused by yeast found in the intestinal tract of pigeons and starlings.
+- Cryptococcosis – an illness that begins as a pulmonary disease and can later affect the central nervous system; caused by yeast found in the intestinal tract of pigeons & starlings.

-- St. Louis Encephalitis – an inflammation of the nervous system that can result in paralysis, coma or death; spread by mosquitos which have fed on infected house sparrows, pigeons, and house finches.
+- St. Louis Encephalitis – an inflammation of the nervous system that can result in paralysis, coma or death; spread by mosquitos which have fed on infected house sparrows, pigeons, & house finches.

-Besides being direct carriers of disease, pest birds are frequently associated with over 50 kinds of ectoparasites, which can work their way throughout structures to infest and bite humans:
+Additionally pest birds carry over 50 kinds of ectoparasites, which can work their way throughout structures to infest & bite humans:

-- Bed bugs – parasitic insects that feed on human blood and have become a worldwide epidemic; find out how to detect Bed Bugs sooner with Bed Bug ALERT monitors.
+- Bed bugs – parasitic insects that feed on human blood and have become a worldwide epidemic.

-- Chicken mites – known carriers of encephalitis; may also cause fowl mite dermatitis and acariasis.
+- Chicken mites – known carriers of encephalitis; may also cause fowl mite dermatitis & acariasis.

-- Yellow mealworms – may cause intestinal canthariasis and hymenolespiasis.
+- Yellow mealworms – may cause intestinal canthariasis & hymenolespiasis.